-If you make a joint payment of estimated tax, make the payment to the jurisdiction where the spouse who has the greater estimated adjusted gross income would have to file (if a separate declaration were filed).
+If you make a joint payment of estimated tax, make the payment to the jurisdiction where the spouse who has the greater estimated adjusted gross income would have to pay (if a separate payment were made).
 For this purpose, income is determined without regard to community property laws.

 Early payment of estimated tax.
-If you make your first payment of estimated tax early and you do not send it to the jurisdiction to which you should have made it, make all later payments to the jurisdiction to which the first payment should have been made had you not made it early.
+If you make your first payment of estimated tax early and you do not send it to the jurisdiction to which you should have sent it if you had not made it early, make all later payments to the jurisdiction to which the first payment should have been made had you not made it early.

 Estimated tax form.
 If your estimated income tax obligation is to the United States, use the worksheet in the Form 1040-ES package to figure your estimated tax, including self-employment tax.
-You can use the payment vouchers in the Form 1040-ES package for your payments, or you can pay by credit card using a pay-by-phone system or direct debit if you are filing Form 1040 or Form 1040A electronically.
+If you are paying by check or money order, use the payment vouchers in the Form 1040-ES package.
+Or, you can make your payments electronically and not have to file any paper forms.
+See the Form 1040-ES instructions for information on making payments.